 - Entrance fees to all sites in the itinerary.

 - All your tours and excursions are by private A.C.
 Cars.

 - Flight tickets from Cairo to Hurghada and return.

 - An expert Egyptologist guide during the tours.

 - Egypt entry visa.

-After breakfast, you’ll meet your own tour guide to start your 7-day trip to Cairo and Hurghada by visiting the most notable sites of the ancient Egyptian Civilization, beginning with:
+Day 2: A tour of Memphis, Sakkara, and the Pyramids: After breakfast, you’ll meet your tour guide to start your 7-day trip to Cairo and Hurghada by visiting the most notable sites of the ancient Egyptian Civilization, beginning with:

-The Giza Pyramids Complex, which goes back more than 4000 years and includes the three major pyramids, six smaller pyramids, the great Sphinx, and the valley temple, is home to the oldest marvel in existence.
+Egyptian Pyramids in Giza: The Giza Pyramids Complex, which goes back more than 4000 years and includes the three major pyramids, six smaller pyramids, the great sphinx, and the Valley temple, is home to the oldest marvel in existence.

-The Valley Temple is one of the best-preserved structures of the ancient Egyptian civilization, made entirely of limestone and granite and holding amazing diorite statues of king Chephren in addition to showcasing a great deal of information about the ritual burial practices of that time.
-Mummification was first used in Egypt during the Old Kingdom (2686–2181 BC), a challenging time for the Mummification process.
+The Valley Temple: The Valley Temple is one of the best-preserved structures of the ancient Egyptian civilization, made entirely of limestone and granite and holds amazing diorite statues of King Chephren in addition to showcasing a great deal of information about the ritual burial practices of that time.
+Mummification was first used in Egypt during the Old Kingdom (2686–2181 BC), a challenging time for the mummification process.

 Proceed to a neighborhood eatery in Cairo for lunch.
 Then, we’ll go over to see: